Violin Rosin: The Essential Ingredient

 How Do I Rosin a Bow?

-The goal of applying rosin to a bow is to get an even coat of rosin over the entire length of the hair.
-Too little rosin and you will not get enough pull to use your violin to its fullest potential.
-To much rosin and you will coat your bow and violin with a fine coat of sticky powder.
+The purpose of applying rosin to a bow is to achieve an even coat over the entire length of the hair.
+With too little rosin, you won’t generate enough pull to maximize your violin’s potential.
+Conversely, applying too much rosin will leave your bow and violin coated in a fine layer of sticky powder.

-As you draw the bow back and forth, be aware of the amount of effort it takes to move the bow.
-I realize that it never takes much, but you will find that as more and more rosin clings to the hair it will become easier and easier to draw or push the bow across the cake.
-The change will be very subtle, but if you pay attention you will learn to feel it.
+As you draw the bow back and forth, pay attention to the effort it takes to move the bow.
+Initially, it may not take much effort, but as more rosin clings to the hair, it will become progressively easier to draw or push the bow across the cake.
+This change is subtle, but with practice, you’ll learn to notice it.

-Once you have reached a point where the bow travels smoothly STOP.
-Putting more and more rosin on the bow will just produce that cloud of rosin dust that your neighbor will find so distressing.
-(More about this in a moment) I like to tap the bowstick on my hand a few times to knock off any excess rosin before I start to play.
+Once the bow travels smoothly, STOP.
+Adding more rosin will only create a cloud of rosin dust, which can be quite bothersome.
+To avoid this, tap the bowstick on your hand a few times to knock off any excess rosin before you start to play.

-It is also a good practice to wipe the rosin from the playing area of the strings, especially the undersides of the strings.
-The amount of rosin on a string greatly affects he playability and the tone produced by that string.
+It’s also a smart practice to wipe the rosin from the playing area of the strings, paying special attention to the undersides.
+The amount of rosin on a string significantly impacts the playability and the tone produced by that string.

 How Often Should I Rosin My Bow?

-This is another question whose answer varies.
-The bow hair, the strings used, the temperature, the humidity, the style of playing and the violin’s responsiveness all contribute to the answer.
-The answer can vary from “every few hours” to “every few days.”
-I can definitively say, though, that students do not need to thoroughly rosin their bows every day.
+The frequency of applying rosin to your bow varies depending on several factors, including bow hair, string type, temperature, humidity, playing style, and the violin’s responsiveness.
+The need for rosin can range from “every few hours” to “every few days.”
+However, it’s certain that students do not need to thoroughly rosin their bows daily.

-My practice is to “touch up” my bow every day I play.
-It is more a part of my mental preparation to play than an actual need for the instrument, but actually running the bow across the rosin 6 or 8 times actually does even out the layer of rosin on the hair.
-If I hear the tone of the violin changing dramatically that is the time that I actually thoroughly rosin my bow.
-Even when I was my most active on the violin, a thorough rosining was almost never needed more than twice a week.
+I make it a habit to “touch up” my bow every day I play.
+This practice is more about my mental preparation than a necessity for the instrument.
+Running the bow across the rosin 6 or 8 times helps even out the layer of rosin on the hair.
+If I notice a dramatic change in the violin’s tone, that’s my cue to thoroughly rosin my bow.
+Even during my most active playing periods, a thorough rosining was rarely needed more than twice a week.

 My Brand New Rosin Doesn’t Work!